 Stress is associated with each and every task that we do.
 There are many personal, situational, and organizational factors that may cause stress.
-Workplace stress is the most common source of stress limiting not only to a person’s professional life but also to their emotional and personal life.
+Workplace stress is the most common source of stress, limiting not only to a person’s professional life but also to their emotional and personal life.

-With this perspective, ISR Club of SCMS NOIDA has organized a session on “Stress Management and How to Keep Yourself Positive during a Difficult Time” for its faculty and staff members.
+With this perspective, the ISR Club of SCMS NOIDA had organized a session on “Stress Management and How to Keep Yourself Positive during a Difficult Time” for its faculty and staff members.
 The session took place on 26th September 2020 with Dr. Girija Mahale and Ms. Yoshita Thadaney as the speakers.

 This session was held in the presence of Dr. Girija Mahale, a consultant psychiatrist and HOD for Symbiosis Centre of Emotional Wellbeing, SIU.
 With this, we aim to create a compassionate and thriving community by cultivating emotional resilience and wellness amongst individuals and 'destigmatizing, de-medicalizing mental illness.'

 Ms. Yoshita Thadaney, a leading psychological counselor covered many aspects like identification of different types of stress, measurement of stress, techniques to beat stress, and the ways to keep ourselves motivated all the time.
 The speakers highlighted that self-awareness/observation and organization of tasks are the keys to handle stress and remain motivated all the time.
 The participation of faculty and staff members made the session very interactive.